majkinetor/Install-SqlServer/README.md

 ./Install-SqlServer.ps1 -EnableProtocols
 ```

-This will install **SQL Server Development Edition** and enable all protocols.
+This will download and install **SQL Server Development Edition** and enable all protocols.
 Provide your own ISO image of any edition using `ISOPath`.

 This assumes number of default parameters and installs by default only `SQLEngine` feature.
 Run `Get-Help ./Install-SqlServer.ps1 -Full` for parameter details.